Adrian Thorpe (diplomat)

 Adrian Charles Thorpe CMG FRSA (born 29 July 1942 in Cambridge) is a British retired ambassador.

-Thorpe was educated at The Leys School, Cambridge, and Christ's College, Cambridge, and entered the diplomatic service in 1965.
-He was the British Ambassador to the Philippines from 1995 to 1998, and Ambassador to Mexico from 1999 to 2002.
+Thorpe is a son of Lewis Thorpe and his wife Barbara Reynolds.
+He was educated at The Leys School, Cambridge, and Christ's College, Cambridge.
+He entered the diplomatic service in 1965 and was posted to Tokyo where he served for a total of 14 years between postings at Beirut, Bonn and the FCO in London.
+He was deputy High Commissioner in Kuala Lumpur 1989–1995, British Ambassador to the Philippines 1995–1998, and Ambassador to Mexico 1999–2002.

+Thorpe speaks Japanese, German, French and Spanish, and married Miyoko Kosugi in 1968.